IBM/rpg-genai-data/docs/pages/metadata.md

   - `sqlView`     - SQL DDL for a VIEW
   - `sqlProcedure`- SQL DDL for a PROCEDURE
   - `sqlTrigger`  - SQL DDL for a TRIGGER

+### scope

-- `scope` - the scope of the language being explained
+The scope of the language of the input data to the LLM
   - `line` - selected lines, this is a selection of lines that does comprise one of the following
   - `subr` - subroutine, no other language elements besides `**free` and comments are present
   - `proc` - sub-procedure, no other language elements besides `**free` and comments are present